starfederation/datastar-restructure-interim/code/go/site/static/md/examples/show.md

 ## Explanation

 This example displays how to use the show attribute.
-You can use show without modifiers:

 ```html
 <div